Edward072/Strees_Analysis_project/README.md

-# Strees_Analysis_project
+# Strees Analysis project
 This repository shows the final project for Theoretical Mechanics II.
 The final project consisted on analyzing gravity separation on bearings by using computational methods llke Mathematica.
+There is some misconcepts in the code since we were geeting different outputs, and never the one expected.
+The expected result should have shown a different graph where the strees on the bearing is being shown specially when it changes velocity.